Back to main

 Kendra Janevski, SPHR, SHRM-SCP

-Kendra’s varied background in non-profit organizations, associations and consulting is the perfect fit to lead Vault’s HR strategy, organizational development, and personnel investment initiatives.
-She drives creative process improvement for internal systems, designs...
+Kendra’s varied background in non-profit organizations, associations and consulting is the perfect fit to lead Vault’s outsourced HR business unit.
+She drives creative process improvement for internal systems, designs forward-thinking policies and programs,...

 see full bio